Alison Beach

-Alison Beach was a Fulbright recipient in 2003 and has received grants from the DAAD (German Academic Exchange Service) and the Alexander von Humboldt Foundation.
-In 2013-14 she was a Member in the School of Historical Studies at the Institute for Advanced Study and is Co-President of the Board of Trustees of the Association of Members of the Institute for Advanced Study.
+Alison Beach was a Fulbright recipient in 2003 and has received grants from the DAAD (German Academic Exchange Service), the Alexander von Humboldt Foundation, and the Arts and Humanities Research Council.
+In 2013-14 she was a Member in the School of Historical Studies at the Institute for Advanced Study and was Co-President of the Board of Trustees of the Association of Members of the Institute for Advanced Study.

 In 2017, she won a Ronald and Deborah Ratner Distinguished Teaching Award from Ohio State.

-In January 2019, Alison Beach was a coauthor of the article "Medieval women’s early involvement in manuscript production suggested by lapis lazuli identification in dental calculus", which appeared in Science Advances.
+In January 2019, Alison Beach was a coauthor of the article "Medieval women's early involvement in manuscript production suggested by lapis lazuli identification in dental calculus", which appeared in Science Advances.
 The article demonstrated that a female religious in twelfth-century Germany was likely involved in luxury book production as an illuminator because she had lapis lazuli in her dental calculus.
 The article received extensive global press coverage.

 She is married to the economist David A. Jaeger.